Maria-Catherine/Cookbook-Trends/README.md

 ![](https://github.com/Maria-Catherine/Cookbook-Trends/blob/main/Visualizations/_Low_%20Diet%20Cookbooks%20by%20Year%20Published.png?raw=true)
-Breaking down the “Low” Diets, “Low-Fat” was the most popular, peaking in the late 90s.
+Breaking down the “Low” Diets, “Low-Fat” was the most popular, peaking in the late nineties.

-*These numbers are in the 10s, as the specific subject data for diet cookbooks was relatively small.
+*These numbers are in the tens, as the specific subject data for diet cookbooks was relatively small.
 A larger set would be more helpful to give a more substantial and clear-cut conclusion*